neil7057/all-about-autism/README.md

         2. At the top of each page,  there is a clean navigation bar, each link describes what page they will end up at clearly.
         3. Navigation items are clearly labelled and with an appropriate icon.
 It's easy to understand where to go to find what you want.

-    3. As a First Time Visitor, I want to read about
+    3. As a First Time Visitor, I want to read about Autism and common myths and misconceptions.

-        1. There is a clear link to the
+        1. There is a clear link to the Myths page.
-        2. The
-        3. There are
+        2. Information on myths is clearly laid out.
+        3. The truth about each myth is clearly explained.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find more information that may help me
+    1. As a Returning Visitor, I want to find more information about Autism.

-        1. The
-        2. The
+        1. Quiz content changes each time it is attempted.
+        2. There is sufficient information on the home and myth pages to support multiple visits.
-        3. There is an option to email or submit a form to ask for specific information.
+        3. There is an option to submit a form to ask for specific information.

     2. As a Returning Visitor, I want to find the best way to get in contact and ask for help and advice with any questions I may have.

-        1. Each page footer has a clear link to
+        1. Each page footer has a clear link to the comments page to send a message.
         2. Each page footer has a link to the comments and feedback section where a user can submit a request for more information.

-    3. As a Returning Visitor, I want to find links to other resources that will help me plan.
+    3. As a Returning Visitor, I want to try the quiz and encounter different question sets.

-        1. There are links to accommodation sites on the
-        2. There are links
-        3. There are extensive
+        1. Quiz questions are selected at random form a large bank of questions.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if
+    1. As a Frequent User, I want to check to see if there is any content new to me.
-        1. The user would already be comfortable with the website layout and c
-        2. .
+        1. Information will be updated according to user feedback and requests.
+        2. The site has sufficient information to support multiple visits

-    2. As a Frequent User, I want to check to see if there is any new information.
+    2. As a Frequent User, I want to check to see if there is any new information about Myths.

-        1. The user would already be comfortable with the website layout and can easily visit the links area
+        1. There is a large amount of information on the home and myths pages to support frequent visits.
         2. New information will be highlighted with a title 'NEW'.
         3. Newly

-    3. As a Frequent User, I want to check to see if there are any new links.
+    3. As a Frequent User, I want to try the quiz, encountering different questions.

-        1. All links are on the
-        2. able section.
-        3. New information will be hi
+        1. Each quiz is unique and uses a randomly generated set of questions.
+        2. The question bank will be refreshed periodically.

 ### Responsiveness